INDIANA-Jen/portfolio_client/README.md

+## Client portfolio project

+This is a portfolio website created for one of my clients, built using Create + Vite.
+The goal of this project was to deliver a fast, responsive, and modern portfolio to showcase the client's work and professional background.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.